saromanov/telegram-github-bot/README.md

 /repos - List of repos by the user
 /issues - List of issues for project
-/pullrequests - List of pull requests for project /search - Search repositorires by query\n
+/pullrequests - List of pull requests for project /search - Search repositorires by query
+/user - Return basic information about user